 As marketers, what return are your receiving on your investment of time?
 Set monetary investment aside for a moment and consider time, an equally precious resource.
-Are you putting your time and your team’s time to best use?
+Are you putting your time and your team’s time to best use for Social Media Tools?

 Social media marketing is time consuming, contrary to what most companies believe.
 As marketers you are aware of the time concept creation, execution and promotion take, assuming they’re required to be of the highest quality.